Another sinkhole repair underway on Route 202 in King of Prussia

-A section of Route 202 in King of Prussia is closed again because of sinkhole repairs.
+A section of Route 202 in King of Prussia was partially blocked again because of sinkhole repairs.

-The left lane will be closed between Henderson Road and Saulin Boulevard in Upper Merion Township through Thursday as crews work to repair the pavement.
+The left lane on the southbound side of the roadway was also closed between Henderson Road and Saulin Boulevard in Upper Merion Township through Thursday as crews work to repair the pavement.

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.

-The right lane is open and the southbound lanes remain unaffected, a Pennsylvania Department of Transportation official told NBC10.
+On Thursday, PennDOT spokesperson Brad Rudolph said on Thursday that they would need a lane in each direction "to assess the damage and to pinpoint where the open void of the sinkhole is located before backfilling the hole with flowable fill, installing a subbase and binder and paving the roadway."

-The contractor hired by PennDOT will "excavate the area; pinpoint the open void; backfill the hole to pavement elevation using flowable fill; install a subbase and binder; and pave and restripe the highway to safely reopen it to traffic," according to a statement from the agency.
+The contractor hired by PennDOT is expected to "pinpoint the open void; backfill the hole to pavement elevation using flowable fill; install a subbase and binder; and pave and restripe the highway to safely reopen it to traffic," according to a statement from the agency.

-Access will remain open for residents and businesses in the area, but drivers are being urged to leave extra time for the travels due to delays.
+Access will remain open for residents and businesses in the area, but drivers are being urged to leave extra time for travel due to delays.
+However, on Thursday morning, traffic seemed to be moving OK, Rudolph said.

 Local